 EXIT is an award-winning summer music festival that takes place at the Petrovaradin Fortress in Novi Sad, Serbia, with more than 1000 artists who play at over 40 stages and festival zones.

-The festival was founded in 2000 in the University Park as a student movement, fighting for democracy and freedom in Serbia and the Balkans.
+The festival itself was founded in 2000 in the University Park as a student movement, fighting for democracy and freedom in Serbia and the Balkans.
 After the Yugoslavian general election in 2000, EXIT moved to the Petrovaradin Fortress in 2001 where it has stayed ever since.

 EXIT has gained international media attention over the years and it was featured in articles by CNN (“World’s Top 5 Festivals”), The Guardian (“World’s Best Festival”), The Sun (“One of Europe’s most popular music events”), Euronews, New York Times, BBC (“Top 3 Music Festivals”), Forbes (“Thanks to EXIT, Serbia is a festival hot spot worth your attention”), The Times (“Best European Festival”), MTV (World’s Best Festival”), Huffington Post, Conde Nast Traveller, Daily Mail, The Independent, Lonely Planet and many more.

-EXIT team organizes five events on five different locations in four countries in South-East Europe: EXIT Festival (Novi Sad, Serbia) in July, Sea Dance Festival (Budva, Montenegro) in August, Sea Star Festival (Umag, Croatia) in May, No Sleep Festival (Belgrade, Serbia) in November and Revolution Festival (Timișoara, Romania) in August, Ada Divine Awakening (Ada Bojana, Montenegro) in September and Sunland (Perla Beach, Bulgaria) in July.
+EXIT team organizes seven events on five different locations in four countries in South-East Europe: EXIT Festival (Novi Sad, Serbia) in July, Sea Dance Festival (Budva, Montenegro) in August, Sea Star Festival (Umag, Croatia) in May, No Sleep Festival (Belgrade, Serbia) in November, Revolution Festival (Timișoara, Romania) in August, Ada Divine Awakening (Ada Bojana, Montenegro) in September and Sunland (Perla Beach, Bulgaria) in July.
 No Sleep Festival held in Belgrade took home the “Best New Festival” title at the EU Festival Awards 2019.
 Also, EXIT’s Montenegrin edition Sea Dance Festival won the “Best Mid-Sized European festival” award in 2015.

 As festival was formed in the spirit of genuine youth rebellion, as a movement for freedom in Serbia and peace in the Balkans, the festival’s mission statement has been clear from the beginning – to achieve social change with music.
 Social responsibility is still the key aspect of the festival activities, with the main focus on environmental and humanitarian activities, the creative industries development, as well as regional cooperation.